MIROC-DOC/model_description/draft/p-cum.md

 ###  Cloud base

 Cloud base is determined as a lifting condensation level of the lowest model level.
-In other words, cloud-base height $z_B$ is defined as smallest [$ z] such that
+In other words, cloud-base height $z_B$ is defined as smallest $z$ such that

 $$
   \bar{q}(0) \geq \bar{q}^*(z) + \frac{\gamma}{L(1+\gamma)} \left(\bar{h}(0)-\bar{h}(z) \right)\;,